Early Childhood Education

 Early Education

-Students will be placed offsite in area public and private schools.
+Students will be placed offsite in area public and private schools for hands-on experience.
 Here they will be exposed to the daily practices of a classroom.
 Students will assume the role of interns, learners, observers and participants in the child’s classroom environment.
 Students become an extra pair of eyes and ears for the teacher and provide supportive assistance to the children and the teacher.

 Program Requirements:

-Students entering this course must read at a minimum of a 10th grade level.
-When placed offsite, they may be called upon to read instructions to children, facilitate a large group time, read aloud, monitor worksheets, correct the homework sheets of children, escort children throughout the building, greet visitors to the classroom, record classroom curriculum and develop and facilitate their own lessons plans in association with the classroom teacher’s plans.
+When placed offsite, they may be called upon to read instructions to children, facilitate a large group time, read aloud, monitor worksheets, correct the homework sheets of children, escort children throughout the building, and develop and facilitate their own lessons plans in association with the classroom teacher’s plans.

 Students will be expected to dress appropriately for their offsite classroom internship experience.
-Juniors will be bused offsite on Tuesdays and Thursdays.
-Seniors are offsite two to three days a week, Tuesday – Wednesday – Thursday.
 First and second year students who have permission to drive are more than welcome to make arrangements to go directly to their offsite locations on those days.

 Early Education